francois0002/holbertonschool-printf/README.md

 ## ➤ Description:

-The '_printf' function emulates the standard C language function of the same name, responsible for printing format strings on screen.
+The '_printf' function emulates the standard C language function of the same name, responsible for printing formatted strings on screen.
 It takes as input an initial variable, a character string, and goes through each character one by one, then prints it.

 When it encounters a format specifier (e.g. %s or %d), it extracts the corresponding data type from the arguments and prints the contents of the associated variable.